Rodman's ex-wife keeps restraining order against former NBA star

 ORANGE, California A California court on Friday extended a restraining order against former basketball star Dennis Rodman and told him to stay away from his ex-wife who testified he showed up drunk at her apartment.

-The decision comes as Rodman, 51, and his former spouse, Michelle, continue to battle in court over unpaid child support payments that her attorneys say total about $800,000 (513,200 pounds).
+The decision comes as Rodman, 51, and his former spouse, Michelle, continue to battle in court over unpaid child support payments that her attorneys say total about $800,000.

 It was a busy day for the former couple, who after the ruling on the restraining order also had a separate hearing on child support.